 TU Dortmund → Department of Computer Science → LS XII → Pattern Recognition Group → Publications → Publication Details

 Fabian Wolf and Gernot A. Fink Proc.
 Int.
-Workshop on Document Analysis Systems, Wuhan, China, 2020, Winner of the Nakano Best Paper Award.
+Workshop on Document Analysis Systems, pages 293-308, Wuhan, China (virtual), 2020, Winner of the Nakano Best Paper Award.

 Word spotting is a popular tool for supporting the first exploration of historic, handwritten document collections.
 Today, the best performing methods rely on machine learning techniques, which require a high amount of annotated training material.
 As training data is usually not available in the application scenario, annotation-free methods aim at solving the retrieval task without representative training samples.
 In this work, we present an annotation-free method that still employs machine learning techniques and therefore outperforms other learning-free approaches.
 The weakly supervised training scheme relies on a lexicon, that does not need to precisely fit the dataset.
 In combination with a confidence based selection of pseudo-labeled training samples, we achieve state-of-the-art query-by-example performances.
 Furthermore, our method allows to perform query-by-string, which is usually not the case for other annotation-free methods.